rticommunity/kubernetes-examples/routingservice_rwt_replicated/README.md

 ### Solution

-To resolve this, a **StatefulSet** for **RTI Routing Services** can be used.
-To expose the traffic of the StatefulSet, **NodePort Service** can be used with the static ports of a node IP address, mapping to each Routing Service.
-StatefulSet replicate the traffic for a service while Deployment load balance the traffic.
+To resolve this, a **StatefulSet** for **RTI Routing Services** can be used. **StatefulSet** manages and scales a set of stateful pods by providing guarantees about the ordering and uniqueness of these pods.
+To expose the traffic of the StatefulSet pods, **NodePort Service** is used.
+A **NodePort Service** with a specific port maps to each Routing Service pod. **StatefulSet** pods replicate the traffic for a service while pods created with **Deployment** load balance the traffic.

 ![Replicating Routing Services](routingservice_rwt_replicated.png)